 Ibuprofen should be used cautiously in patients with preexisting hematological disease (e.g., coagulopathy or hemophilia) or thrombocytopenia due to the effect of the drug on platelet function and vascular response to bleeding.
 Ibuprofen should also be used with caution in patients undergoing surgery when a high degree of hemostasis is required.
 NSAIDs should be used with caution in patients with immunosuppression or neutropenia.
 NSAIDs may mask the signs of infection such as fever or pain in patients with bone marrow suppression.
 Patients with coagulopathy are also at increased risk for GI bleeding.

-If ibuprofen therapy is undertaken in a geriatric patient, use the lowest effective ibuprofen dose for the shortest possible duration; monitor treatment closely.
+If ibuprofen therapy is undertaken in a geriatric adult, use the lowest effective ibuprofen dose for the shortest possible duration; monitor treatment closely.
 Due to body system frailties, geriatric patients are at an increased risk of NSAID-related adverse events.
 Chronic use of ibuprofen can result in gastritis, ulceration with or without perforation, and GI bleeding, which can occur at any time, often without preceding symptoms.
 Patients of advanced age do not tolerate GI ulceration or bleeding well, and most cases of reported fatal GI events occur in this population.
-Elderly patients are also more prone to complications related to suboptimal renal perfusion and cardiovascular events.
-According to the Beers Criteria, NSAIDs are considered potentially inappropriate medications (PIMs) for use in geriatric patients.
-NSAIDs may cause new or worsening gastric and duodenal ulcers, and there is an increased risk of GI bleeding and peptic ulcer disease in high-risk groups including those above 75 years of age, or those taking oral or parenteral corticosteroids, anticoagulants, or antiplatelet medications.
-The risk of ulcers, gross bleeding, or perforation is cumulative with continued use.
-Avoid the chronic use of NSAIDs in high-risk geriatric patients, unless other alternatives are not effective, and the patient can take a gastroprotective agent.
-Avoid the use of NSAIDs in patients with a history of gastric or duodenal ulcers, unless other alternatives are not effective and the patient can take a gastroprotective agent.
-The use of a gastroprotective agent, like a proton pump inhibitor or misoprostol, reduces but does not eliminate, GI risks.
-NSAIDs can also increase blood pressure and induce kidney injury.
-Avoid use of NSAIDs in geriatric patients with the following conditions due to the potential for symptom exacerbation or adverse effects: symptomatic heart failure (fluid retention, symptom exacerbation) or chronic kidney disease Stage 4 or higher (CrCl less than 30 mL/minute) (acute kidney injury, further decline of renal function).
+Geriatric patients are also more prone to complications related to suboptimal renal perfusion and cardiovascular events.
+According to the Beers Criteria, NSAIDs are considered potentially inappropriate medications (PIMs) in older adults as NSAIDs may cause new or worsening gastric and duodenal ulcers, and there is an increased risk of GI bleeding and peptic ulcer disease in high-risk groups including those greater than 75 years of age, or those taking systemic corticosteroids, anticoagulants, or antiplatelet medications.
+The risk of GI ulcers, gross bleeding, or perforation is cumulative with continued use.
+Avoid the chronic use of NSAIDs in high-risk persons including those with a history of gastric or duodenal ulcers, unless other alternatives are not effective, and the patient can take a gastroprotective agent.
+The use of a gastroprotective agent, like a proton pump inhibitor or misoprostol, reduces but does not eliminate GI risks.
+NSAIDs may also increase blood pressure and induce kidney injury.
+Avoid use of NSAIDs in geriatric adults with the following conditions due to the potential for symptom exacerbation or adverse effects: symptomatic heart failure (fluid retention, symptom exacerbation) or chronic kidney disease Stage 4 or higher (CrCl less than 30 mL/minute) (acute kidney injury, further decline of renal function).
 Use with caution in patients with asymptomatic heart failure.

-The federal Omnibus Budget Reconciliation Act (OBRA) regulates medication use in residents of long-term care facilities (LTCFs).
-According to OBRA, NSAIDs should be reserved for symptoms and inflammatory conditions for which lower risk analgesics (e.g., acetaminophen) have either failed or are not clinically indicated.
-NSAIDs may cause GI bleeding in patients with a prior history of, or with increased risk for, GI bleeding.
-Also, NSAIDs may cause or worsen renal failure, increase blood pressure, or exacerbate heart failure.
-Some NSAIDs, such as ibuprofen, may reduce the cardioprotective effect of aspirin.
+Observational data regarding embryofetal risks of ibuprofen or other NSAID use during the first trimester of pregnancy is inconclusive.
+Use of NSAIDs around 20 weeks gestation or later in pregnancy may cause fetal renal dysfunction in the fetus.
 Avoid ibuprofen use during the third trimester of pregnancy (starting at 30 weeks of gestation) due to the risk of premature closure of the fetal ductus arteriosus and persistent pulmonary hypertension in the neonate.
 If NSAID treatment is deemed necessary between 20 to 30 weeks of pregnancy, limit use to the lowest effective dose and shortest duration possible.
 Consider ultrasound monitoring of amniotic fluid if NSAID treatment extends beyond 48 hours.
 Discontinue the NSAID if oligohydramnios occurs and follow up according to clinical practice.
 Use of NSAIDs around 20 weeks gestation or later in pregnancy may cause fetal renal dysfunction leading to oligohydramnios, and in some cases, neonatal renal impairment.
 These adverse outcomes are seen, on average, after days to weeks of treatment, although oligohydramnios has been infrequently reported as soon as 48 hours after NSAID initiation.
 Oligohydramnios is often, but not always, reversible with treatment discontinuation.
 Complications of prolonged oligohydramnios may include limb contractures and delayed lung maturation.
 In some postmarketing cases of impaired neonatal renal function, invasive procedures such as exchange transfusion or dialysis were required.
-Observational data regarding embryofetal risks of NSAID use during the first trimester is inconclusive.
-There are no adequate and well-controlled studies of ibuprofen in pregnant women.
+The effects of ibuprofen on labor and obstetric delivery are unknown.
+However, in animal studies, NSAIDS inhibit prostaglandin synthesis, cause delayed parturition, and increase the incidence of stillbirth.

 NSAIDs, such as ibuprofen, may pose a reproductive risk by delaying or preventing prostaglandin-mediated rupture of ovarian follicles, which has been associated with reversible infertility.
 Small studies of women treated with NSAIDs demonstrated a reversible delay in ovulation.
 Consider withdrawal of NSAIDs in women who have difficulties conceiving or who are undergoing infertility evaluation.